Lynette Scavo: Season 1

-As the series begins, Lynette is near to breaking point - she has been stuck at home alone with four kids for 6 years.
+As the series begins, Lynette is near to breaking point – she has been stuck at home alone with four kids for 6 years.
 Her husband is always away on business trips or at work.
 Lynette struggles to cope with her four children until Preston and Porter are prescribed medication for ADHD (attention-deficit hyperactivity disorder).
-Lynette decides not to medicate them and starts taking the medication herself so she can have more energy in order to make the costumes for a school play.
+Lynette decides not to medicate them and starts taking the medication herself so she can have more energy to make the costumes for a school play.
 Realizing she is addicted, Lynette manages to stop taking the pills after she and Tom hire a nanny.
 Unfortunately the nanny doesn't stay long as she catches Tom's eye a little too much.
 Her problems worsen when Tom tells her that he has been offered a lucrative promotion that would take him away from home more often, which he refused to discuss with her, so she makes sure that his boss doesn't offer him the promotion.
 When Tom finds out about what Lynette has done, he quit his job, and in the season finale informs her that she will be going back to work.
 Lynette also has trouble with Tom's ex-girlfriend, Annabel Foster.
 So, she talks to an executive of her old firm, and Tom's firm, to hire his ex as the VP of the firm, which she willingly does.
 When Tom finds out what Lynette had done, he forgives her, and decides to become a stay-at-home dad, and so she has to go back to work and take over as the breadwinner for the family.

 Season 2

 Lynette gets a job at an advertising agency and for much of the season, deals with obstacles at work and colleagues.
 Stu, a bumbling secretary at the agency, is kind to Lynette, often doing her favors or helping her in tough situations.
 Nina is the "boss from hell"; mean, self-centered and neurotic.
 She causes Lynette many problems and stresses her out with work.
 Ed Ferrara, the boss, is the seemingly cool guy but his faults lead to Tom getting fired after working with her at the agency for a while.
 Lynette also testifies for Bree when she is accused of child abuse but makes Bree realize she has a problem with alcohol.
-At the end of the season, Lynette thinks Tom is cheating on her but discovers Tom has another child - resulting from a one-night stand before he met Lynette - a daughter, Kayla Huntington.
+At the end of the season, Lynette thinks Tom is cheating on her but discovers Tom has another child – resulting from a one-night stand before he met Lynette – a daughter, Kayla Huntington.
 She and her mother, Nora Huntington, use the back child support from Tom to move to Fairview so Kayla can get to know her father, stepmother, and half-siblings.